 What’s under review

-An independent three-member panel will conduct a formal review of the workers’ compensation system.
+An independent three-member panel conducted a formal review of the workers’ compensation system.

 This system includes the: